zhichaoz/PHYS-Lab/README.md

 Even in this error the equation of the relation between the transitional acceleration and angular acceleration still hold authenticity.
 A=α  R
 Where,
-A is Transitional acceleration α is angular acceleration
+A is the Transitional acceleration α is the angular acceleration
 R is radius